 Here we propose that aerosol trends and their effects can be best investigated in the satellite era since the turn of the century.
-We analyse multiple observational and model datasets to demonstrate that both ERFari and ERFaci show reduced trends since 2000 in regions which demonstrate a robust and substantial aerosol ERF trend in models.
+45 We analyse multiple observational and model datasets to demonstrate that in regions affected by anthropogenic aerosol and aerosol precursor emissions, there are multiple lines of evidence that show that both, ERFari and ERFaci, show reduced trends since 2000, in regions which demonstrate a robust and substantial aerosol ERF trend in models.